Rigidity/fancy-fauna/README.md

 # Fancy Fauna

-A Rust-powered NFT collection on the Chia blockchain with a variety of colorful pixel-art creatures!
+1,000 unique NFTs on the Chia blockchain with a variety of colorful pixel-art creatures!